acidburn0zzz/openbox-themes/README.md

 # openbox-themes
-Themes I have made for the Openbox Window Manager most are meant to be combined with a specific GTK theme
+Themes I have made for the Openbox Window Manager most are matched with a given GTK theme.

 # Installation
 cd into the openbox-themes folder